P. S. Veeraraghavan

-Parivakkam Subramaniam Veeraraghavan (பரிவக்கம் சுப்ரமணியம் வீரராகவன்; born 24 December 1948) is a well known space scientist and rocket technologist of India.
-He has served as the Director of Vikram Sarabhai Space Centre (VSSC), Thiruvananthapuram, Kerala and as the Director of ISRO Inertial Systems Unit (IISU), Thiruvananthapuram.
-One of the most senior scientists at Indian Space Research Organization (ISRO), Veeraraghavan is known for his contributions to launch vehicle technology, especially in the areas of integration & checkout and Inertial Systems of ISROs launch vehicles.
-Presently, he is holding the honorary position of Prof. Vikram Sarabhai Distinguished Professor in VSSC, ISRO since January 2013.
+Parivakkam Subramaniam Veeraraghavan (பரிவக்கம் சுப்ரமணியம் வீரராகவன்; born 24 December 1948) is a space scientist and rocket technologist from India.
+He has served as the Director of the Vikram Sarabhai Space Centre (VSSC), in Thiruvananthapuram, Kerala, and as the Director of the ISRO Inertial Systems Unit (IISU).
+As a senior scientist at the Indian Space Research Organization (ISRO), Veeraraghavan is known for his contributions to launch vehicle technology, especially in the areas of integration & checkout and Inertial Systems of ISROs launch vehicles.
+Presently, he holds the honorary position of Vikram Sarabhai Distinguished Professor in VSSC, ISRO since January 2013.

 Education and career

-Veeraraghavan studied in Gopalapuram Boys High School, Chennai.
-After receiving his bachelor's degree in electrical engineering from College of Engineering, Guindy in 1969, he joined the Master's Programme at the Indian Institute of Technology, Madras and received his M.Tech. degree in Electrical and Electronics Instrumentation in 1971.
-He started his career in Vikram Sarabhai Space Centre, Indian Space Research Organisation in 1971.
+Veeraraghavan studied in Gopalapuram Boys High School in Chennai.
+After receiving his bachelor's degree in electrical engineering from the College of Engineering, Guindy in 1969, he joined the Master's Program at the Indian Institute of Technology, Madras and received his M.Tech. degree in Electrical and Electronics Instrumentation in 1971.
+He started his career in the Vikram Sarabhai Space Centre, Indian Space Research Organisation in 1971.
 His first assignment was as Engineer-in-Charge of Checkout System development in the SLV-3 (Satellite Launch Vehicle) Project under the leadership of former ISRO scientist & former President of India, A. P. J. Abdul Kalam.
-He was responsible for the design and development of the Checkout system for the first SLV-3 Project.
-Veeraraghavan has taken training in CNES, France, in Diamante Launching in 1971-72 and visited major space centres in Japan, U.S.A and France in 1984.
+He was responsible for the design and development of the checkout system for the first SLV-3 Project.
+Veeraraghavan trained in Diamante Launching from 1971-72 at CNES, and visited major space centres in Japan, U.S.A and France in 1984.
 At VSSC, he has been the Deputy Director, Mechanisms and Vehicle Integration and Testing (MVIT) and was responsible for integration, check-out and launch of ISRO Augmented Satellite Launch Vehicles (ASLV), Geosynchronous Satellite Launch Vehicles (GSLV), and Polar Satellite Launch Vehicles (PSLV).

 In 2002, he took over as Director of ISRO Inertial Systems Unit (IISU) at Vattiyoorkavu, Thiruvananthapuram.
 At IISU he led the teams that developed sensor systems for launch vehicles and satellites.
 These inertial navigation systems guide the rockets in their trajectory, thus helping them to put the satellites in precise orbits.
 In 2009, Veeraraghavan took over as Director of VSSC from K. Radhakrishnan who has been appointed Chairman, Indian Space Research Organisation.